Mensho Tokyo is a fantastically unique ramen shop in Bunkyo with a top-notch chef that sources the freshest ingredients from local farmers.

 I mean, even the bowls are specially made for this shop.
 It’s unlike anything you can find anywhere else in Japan; incredible to the very last, teeny-tiny, detail.

-+Expect to spend about ¥1,500 per person and bring cash; they don’t accept credit cards.
-No parking here either, take the train or park a paid parking lot (Tabelog).
+Expect to spend between ¥750 to ¥1,200 per person and bring cash; they don’t accept credit cards.